-In these Conditions, references to DTC, Euroclear and/or Clearstream, Luxembourg shall, whenever the context so permits, in respect of Covered Bonds other than Turkish Dematerialised Covered Bonds, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Fiscal Agent.
+In these Conditions, references to the Depository Trust Company ("DTC"), Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking S.A. ("Clearstream, Luxembourg") shall, whenever the context so permits, in respect of Covered Bonds other than Turkish Dematerialised Covered Bonds, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Fiscal Agent.